A Urine Test To Monitor Gluten Exposure

 Assessing dietary compliance

-It is often difficult to assess compliance with the gluten-free diet.
+It is often difficult to assess compliance with a gluten-free diet.
 Persistent gluten exposure is usually unintentional.
-Exposure may occur no matter how careful a patient is, due to cross contamination or simple lack of knowledge regarding the diet.
+Exposure may occur no matter how careful a patient is, due to cross-contamination or simple lack of knowledge regarding the diet.
 If a patient is experiencing ongoing symptoms with celiac disease or non-celiac gluten sensitivity and is unaware that they are inadvertently ingesting gluten, a test such as this may prevent a potentially invasive and extensive medical evaluation to evaluate the cause of the ongoing symptoms.

 Gluten exposure can mimic other conditions